Autopsy Room Four

+"Autopsy Room Four" is a short story by American writer Stephen King.
+It was first published in King's limited-edition collection, Six Stories, in 1997.

-Plot
+Plot summary

 The story is set in King's fictional town of Derry, Maine.

-Howard Cottrell awakes from some form of unconsciousness to find himself laid out in an autopsy room.
+Howard Cottrell (Note: A character named Howard Cottrell makes a brief appearance in The Shining, another novel by King, wherein he lends Dick Hallorann a pair of mittens as the latter makes his way to The Overlook Hotel.
+It is explained that Cottrell has a small amount of "shine", the supernatural ability that allows Danny Torrance and Dick Hallorann to read people's thoughts, among other things.
+It is not clear if this character is the same person as the character in "Autopsy Room Four".) awakes from some form of unconsciousness to find himself laid out in an autopsy room.
 As the doctors prepare to begin, Howard struggles to come to grips with what is happening.

-After realizing that he isn't dead, Howard deduces that he is in a paralysed state.
+After realizing that he is not dead, Howard deduces that he is in a paralysed state.
 Howard tries to somehow inform the doctors of this fact before they cut into him.

 While prepping Cottrell's body, the doctor in charge, Katie Arlen, finds shrapnel wounds around his nether regions.
 While she is absent-mindedly examining these, an intern rushes into the room to inform them that Howard is still alive.
 Katie looks down – to find herself holding Howard's erect penis.

-In a humorous afternote, Howard explains that he was possibly bitten by a very rare snake, causing the deathlike paralysis.
+In a humorous afternote, Howard explains that he was possibly bitten by a Peruvian Boomslang snake, causing the deathlike paralysis.
+(Note: There are no boomslangs in the Americas; the species is native to South Africa and the word means "tree snake" in Afrikaans.
+In his notes at the end, King says he got the name from Agatha Christie: the snake was featured in one of her Miss Marple books.
+King said that boomslang was just a word he liked, and that he "doubt[ed] like Hell" that a Peruvian one existed.)
 Another one of the doctors discovered that same snake in his golf bag and was promptly bitten.
-It's presumed that he will recover.
 Howard adds that he and Katie dated for a while, but parted due to an embarrassing issue in the boudoir (he was impotent unless she was wearing rubber gloves).